Olical/oli.me.uk/source/_posts/2013-09-17-classless-javascript.markdown

 console.log(JSON.stringify(output)); // "{}"
 ```

 The pool namespace allows you to create a pool object.
 When you add to this pool the object is emptied to prevent memory leaks.
-When you fetch from it, it will either return an object from the pool or a new object where required.
+When you fetch from it, it will either return an object from the pool or a new object when required.
 As you can see, the object I get back out is still *the same object* according to the browser, it just happens to be empty now.

 ## When to use this